iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

      is held in place securely.
 If the module is unsecured it could move unexpectedly when it starts to spin.
      This could damage the module, its connectors, or any nearby observers.

-Now that the module is setup, you can begin configuring it with Control Center.
+Now that the module is set up, you can begin configuring it with Control Center.
 The General tab and the Tuning tab are the only tabs with parameters that need to be configured.
 If you are unfamiliar with setting parameters through the Control Center, refer to :ref:`control_center_tutorial`.

 General Tab
 ***********
 First, there are a few parameters to set in the General tab.
 Not all of the parameters in this tab are important, and only the relevant ones are highlighted here.
 If a parameter is not mentioned, you can safely leave it at its default.
-The correct settings and purpose of each parameters are described in detail in the sections below. **Most parameters are the same in Standard PWM and DSHOT setups, but ones that differ have sections for both setups**:
+The correct settings and purpose of each parameter is described in detail in the sections below. **Most parameters are the same in Standard PWM and DSHOT setups, but ones that differ have sections for both setups**:

 Communication